 Running my own business means days filled with fire fighting and trouble shooting.
-Customers come to me with problems, employees come to me with problems, partner organisations and other stakeholders come to me with problems.
 But I love it.
-Problems are an opportunity to excel, highlight our strengths, create value and develop the best solution in the market.
-Problems are a call to action to move us to create a desired future.
+Problems are an opportunity and a call to action to move us in the right direction.

 Solution/Strength: professional network